dancer1325/POSIX.1/Shell & Utilites/Shell Command Language/Special Built-In Utilities/set/README.md

         - Notes:
           - `readonly variableName` make it readOnly & `declare -p variableName` to check the value and read only permission
           - `set variableName=tryToPassAnotherValue` & `declare -p variableName` to check the value is the same
+      - if you pass `[argument]` → positional parameters are set OR unset
+        - set & unset / 1! invocation can be done
+          - _Example:_ TODO:
+      -